shortpatti/aboutme/_docs/ux-writing-samples.md

 - Fallback to Signup Flow still existed.
 The bug prevented users from starting an authenticated conversation, and instead, the conversation started an unauthenticated visitor mode chat.

 - Send Image (From Gallery) failed.
-The bug prevented users from uploading images larger than 3MB, resulting in a ‘file too large’ message.
+The bug prevented users from uploading images larger than 3MB, resulting in a 'file too large' message.
 Version 3.8 of the Mobile SDK increased the image size limit to 5MB.

 - **On iOS 12.2 Swift 5**, the conversation screen did not show the sent or received messages, and the margins appeared between messages.